AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/002-meeting-the-boyfriend.md

 Rider laughed, "I know and lube and toys and..."
 He smirked, "I took a few the other night when we went out."

-"I'd prefer it if you bring your your girls back to the house and not some sleezy motel or something."
-I told Rider.
+"I'd prefer it if you bring your your girls back to the house and not some sleazy motel or something,"  I told Rider.

 He didn't blush.
 "I'll keep that in mind.
 Though I think Laker might have issues with that."